orioncrocker/spotify_images/README.md

 # spotify\_collage
-'spotify\_collage' provides a simple method of retrieving all unique album art from either a Spotify playlist or artist on Spotify and creating a collage from the query.
+`spotify\_collage` provides a simple method of retrieving all unique album art from either a Spotify playlist or artist on Spotify and creating a collage from the query.

 ## Installation:
 ```bash